Z3rio/zerio-duty/README.md

 - getDuty()
 	> Gets the duty status of the local player / client, returns a boolean (true / false)

+# Events

+## Server
+- zerio-duty:server:dutyChange
+  > Gets triggered when a players duty value is changed.
+It passes through the source of the player and also the new duty value.

+## Client
+- zerio-duty:client:dutyChange
+  > This gets triggered when the local player / clients duty value gets changed.
+Passes through the new duty value.

 # Examples

 ## Server: